Angelikuss/SQL_project/README.md

 # Introduction
+The project is built on the basis of data from the database: [Data Analyst Jobs in 2023.](https://huggingface.co/datasets/lukebarousse/data_jobs)

 Let's to reserch the data job market!
 Focusing on remote data analyst roles, this project explores top-paying jobs, in-demand skills, and where high demand meets high salary in data analytics.

 - SQL queries.
 Check them out here: [project_sql folder](/project_sql/)